-We note that adherence to the established pre-election testing procedures at the districts has improved compared to prior years.
 Overall the audits did not detect any cards whose data raised concerns about the integrity of tabulation.
+However we note that the number of cards submitted for this audit is small relative to prior years.
 We make the following concluding remarks and recommendations.